frumioj/frumioj.github.io/docs/_posts/2022-03-02-code-contributions.markdown

 * Lilith - a system for delivering video chunks out of order to better utilize massive bandwidth

-Described for the Erlang Factory conference: http://www.erlang-factory.com/conference/SFBay2013/speakers/JohnKemp System used a Javascript client, websocket connections to a server which ran Erlang, and the Dynamo DB-based riak-core library to store and deliver video chunks.
+Described for the [Erlang Factory conference](http://www.erlang-factory.com/conference/SFBay2013/speakers/JohnKemp) System used a Javascript client, websocket connections to a server which ran Erlang, and the Dynamo DB-based riak-core library to store and deliver video chunks.

 _Programming languages:_ **Erlang, Javascript**